Conditioning halos on the tidal environment for fast and accurate HI power spectra during reionization: Results

 We wish to find an optimal binning scheme for each of these variations.
 For this, we compute the HI power spectra error as described in subsection \ref{subsec:optim} for every binning scheme defined by the number of bins $(n_1, n_2, n_3)$ along the three logarithmic variables, where $n_i$ is picked from \{10, 15, 20, 25, 30\}, independently for $i= 1, 2, 3$.
 This gives us a total of 125 schemes starting from $(10, 10, 10), (10, 10, 15) \dots$ till $(30, 30, 25), (30, 30, 30)$.
 For the $z$ variation, say, we select the scheme which shows a consistently low error in $P_\text{HI}(k)$ across all the cases $z=5, 7,$ and 9.
 This scheme may not be the one that gives the lowest error for each of these redshift cases separately, but for simplicity we choose the same scheme for all the cases of a given parameter variation, and the difference is insubstantial.
 Optimal schemes are chosen similarly for each of the other three parameter variations.

 Through this extensive process, we identify two distinct binning schemes that perform \textit{optimally} for different parameter variations.
 For variations in redshift $(z)$ and minimum halo mass $(M_{h, \text{ min}})$, the neutral hydrogen power spectra achieve excellent accuracy with a binning configuration of $(20, 15, 30)$ bins in $(\log(\ell_1), \log(\ell_2), \log(\ell_3))$ respectively, which we designate as \textit{binning scheme A}.
 Conversely, for variations in the global ionization fraction (\qmhii) and grid resolution $(\Delta x)$, optimal performance is obtained with $(25, 15, 20)$ bins, referred to as \textit{binning scheme B}.
+We check the robustness of our results to small variations around these two optimal schemes in appendix \ref{app:robustness}.

 We can now compare a 2d slice of the HI map between truth and prediction, generated for the fiducial case of parameters using binning scheme A. This is shown in figure \ref{fig:hi_maps}.
 While the large-scale structure of the HI density field matches quite well, one can notice a discrepancy at small-scales, where the predicted field seems to be a lot smoother than the true field.
 This is not surprising given that our sampling method for the \fcoll\ was based on a single, conditional mean value computed for a fixed $(\ell_1, \ell_2, \ell_3)$.
 This implies that any possible spread in the \fcoll\ due to variations in environment not captured by the tidal tensor eigenvalues at the grid scale was averaged out, producing a smoother \fcoll\ map with less variations than in the truth at small-scales, and correspondingly a smoother HI density map.
 This simply does not affect the large-scale topology as much because in bigger regions on average, the full distribution itself converges to the mean value.
 This issue is the same as that encountered in the \textit{deterministic} case of Paper1, described in detail in its Discussion section.